amitrajitbose/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition
 ###### Amitrajit Bose

-Handwritten digit recognition using neural network trained on 60000 images from MNIST dataset.
+Handwritten digit recognition using neural network, trained on `60000` images from `MNIST dataset`.
-The model achieved an accuracy of 97.1%.
-I used PyTorch to train the model.
+The model achieved an accuracy of 97.1% tested on `10000` images.
+I used PyTorch.
 Read the article here.